Wednesday, June 12, 2013

 The Seventh Seal (Director: Ingmar Bergman)

-Nominees: Wild Strawberries, Kanal, Pyaasa, Paths of Glory, Nights of Cabiria, Throne of Blood, Sweet Smell of Success, 12 Angry Men, Witness For the Prosecution, A Face in the Crowd, Le Notti Bianche, La Casa del Angel
+Nominees: Wild Strawberries, Kanal, Pyaasa, Paths of Glory, Nights of Cabiria, Throne of Blood, Sweet Smell of Success, 12 Angry Men, Witness for the Prosecution, A Face in the Crowd, Le Notti Bianche, La Casa del Angel, The Cranes are Flying

 Oscars pick: The Bridge on the River Kwai